keystonejs/keystone/docs/pages/docs/config/lists.md

 {% well
 heading="Config API Reference"
 href="/docs/config/overview" %}
-The API to configure all the parts parts of your Keystone system.
+The API to configure all the parts of your Keystone system.
 {% /well %}
 {% well
 heading="Example Project: Blog"